TyWR/Time-Frequency-Module/media/help_parameters.md

 `n_cycles` : Number of cycles. *This enables to control the frequency precision.
 A higher number of cycles means a better frequency precision.
 Be careful, because if too much cycles are used, it can be an issue for lower frequencies as it will require a very long signal to fit.*

-`picked_channels` : Channels to be displayed.
-Can take several values and you can select all the channels by putting Default (discouraged because long computation time).

 ##### Multitaper Method

 `time_bandwidth` : Time-Bandwidth product. *A high Time-Bandwidth product enables more smoothing, and a better frequency precision.
 It is equal to the product of the time-window by the bandwidth*